Discover hundreds of clinical trials for virtually all types of cancer.

 With chemotherapy and radiation over, the what-ifs answered and the unknowns mostly known Tracey Turnquist has gone from breast cancer patient to survivor, from worry to gratitude.

-The 43-year-old Clarkston resident was so overcome by a feeling of thanks and appreciation for the doctors, nurses and other staffers she crossed paths with during her treatment at Henry Ford West Bloomfield Hospital and the Henry Ford Cancer Institute she was compelled to put pen to paper (or fingers to keyboard) and let the gratitude flow.
+The then-43-year-old Clarkston resident was so overcome by a feeling of thanks and appreciation for the doctors, nurses and other staffers she crossed paths with during her treatment at Henry Ford West Bloomfield Hospital and the Henry Ford Cancer Institute she was compelled to put pen to paper (or fingers to keyboard) and let the gratitude flow.

 “I want to share my journey so that others can benefit from the expertise that Henry Ford and the Henry Ford Cancer Institute provides,” she says.